A new concept under GST

 Appealing against the Advance Ruling is a new provision in GST.
-Our current tax regime does not have any scope for appeal against Advance Ruling to any tribunal.
-It can be only appealed against through a special dispensation to Division Bench of the High Court.
+The previous tax regime did not have any scope for appeal against Advance Ruling to any tribunal.
+It could be only appealed against through a special dispensation to Division Bench of the High Court.
 This process has been made easy by allowing appeal to the Appellate Authority under GST.

 Appeal to the Appellate Authority for Advance Ruling under GST

-The applicant aggrieved by any advance ruling or the prescribed or jurisdictional CGST/SGST officer can appeal to the Appellate Authority.
+The applicant or the officer aggrieved by any advance ruling can appeal to the Appellate Authority.

 Appeal against advance ruling must be made within 30 days (extendable by 30 days) from the date of the advance ruling.

 - If the applicant is appealing against the decision of the advance ruling then he will apply in FORM GST ARA-02 and pay Rs.
 10,000 fees.

 - If the appeal is made by a GST tax officer, then the applicable form is FORM GST ARA-03.
 No fee is applicable.

 The Appellate Authority can confirm or modify the ruling appealed against.

 Appellate Authority will give its decision within 90 days from application.